 - So, basically, “natural flavors” is an umbrella term where food manufacturers can hide ingredients that may not sound super-appetizing to consumers.
 (Blisstree)

 - Beaver Anal Gland Juice.
 This gross ingredient won’t show up on the label.
 Instead, companies using it in making processed food list it as “natural flavoring. (via Rodale)

-In other words, “natural flavors” could mean a multitude of things, and while I’m not saying that they are always harmful, I don’t understand why products can’t simply list what those “natural flavors” are.
+In other words, “natural flavors” could mean a multitude of things.
+And while I’m not saying that they are always harmful, I am saying to pay attention to the term and product/brand using it.

 For me, for my gut and for yours, you need to be very skeptical of natural flavoring.